-As college teams complete their bowl games, underclassmen have begun to declare for the NFL Draft 2010.
-Underclassmen have until Jan.
+Underclassmen had until Jan.
 15, 2010 to declare for the NFL Draft 2010.
-This offseason we are expecting a huge class of underclassmen to turn pro with the NFL players agreement expiring.
-Any new agreement and the future salary cap will probably undergo some critical changes especially related to the rookie salary cap and overall draft selections.
+They also had an additional three days to rescind their decision and retain their college eligibility.
+With the NFL players agreement expiring next offseason, underclassmen have discussed their options with family and coaching staffs to turn pro early.
+Any new players agreement and the future salary cap will probably undergo some critical changes especially related to the rookie salary cap and the dollar value of the overall draft selections.

 Player / Pos / H/W / School / Class